budding

 I do think there’s a meaningful distinction between tools and mediums: Mediums are a means of communicating a thought or expressing an idea.
 Tools are a means of working in a medium.
 Tools enable specific tasks and workflows within a medium.
 Cameras are a tool that let people express ideas through photography.
 Blogs are a tool that lets people express ideas through written language.
 JavaScript is a tool that let people express ideas through programming.
 Tools and mediums require each other.
 This makes lines between them fuzzy.
 And I’m unconvinced there’s much utility in sharpening them.

-I'm going to proceed with a generous definition of “tool” for the rest of this piece.
+I’m going to proceed with a generous definition of “tool” for the rest of this piece.
 We could spend time splitting hairs and trying to hash out these categories.
 Or we could plough on by accepting any object, cultural practice, technique, or medium that expands human abilities as a tool.
+I appreciate lumping these together is a gross philosophical oversimplification, but I can’t dig into it without launching into a thousand-word side quest on Heidegger and McLuhan.
+We have other things to cover.
+Forgive the ontological laziness.

 This gives us a mental model that looks something like this: